-The purpose of CITB is to encourage the adequate training of those employed in, or intending to be employed in, the construction industry in NI, by establishing the training needs of the industry, encouraging and advising the industry to train and ensuring the adequate provision and standard of training in the industry.
+The purpose of CITB-ConstructionSkills NI is to encourage the adequate training of those employed in, or intending to be employed in, the construction industry in NI, by establishing the training needs of the industry, encouraging and advising the industry to train and ensuring the adequate provision and standard of training in the industry.

-Through Legislation CITB is authorised to raise a levy from the N.I. construction industry to fund its activities and services that aim to encourage adequate training.
+Through Legislation CITB-ConstructionSkills NI is authorised to raise a levy from the N.I. construction industry to fund its activities and services that aim to encourage adequate training.

-The levy is redistributed through CITB grants, and other activities including training advice & support from the regional advisory team, recruitment & education, research, standards & qualification development & specialist training through CITB's training division TASC.
+The levy is redistributed through grants, and other activities including training advice & support, recruitment & education, research, standards & training provision.